-Solomon Denenberg's Bat Mitzvah
+Solomon Denenberg's Bar Mitzvah

-April 26, 2025, 10:00 a.m.
+April 26, 2025

-Dress and Behavior
+Dress and Behavior for a Synagogue

 The yarmulke: It's pronounced Yah'-muh-kuh.
 Men wear a head covering in the synagogue.
 You'll see a stack of them when you enter.
 Grab one to wear until you leave the building.